• Home

 Read on to get the full scoop before you go sign up all willy-nilly (choosing a business checking account is a huge decision).

-Quick Update: On January 7, 2020, Azlo bank announced to users that their parent bank, BBVA US, has made the strategic decision to close Azlo.
+Update: On January 7, 2020, Azlo bank announced to users that their parent bank, BBVA US, has made the strategic decision to close Azlo.
 They stated that nothing would happen to existing accounts right away, and that they were letting users know early.
-This is not good news, but we are hopeful that they will find a new bank to service thier offer.
+This is not good news, but we are hopeful that they will find a new bank to service their offer.

 Azlo Business Checking Account Overview